BeautifulTovarisch/Notes/site/Notes/Mathematics/Calculus/Integration/Integration to Compute the Average of a Function.md

+# Integration to Compute the Average of a Function

 A useful application of the definite integral is to compute the average of a function over an interval.
 The intuition behind the formula is to divide $f(x)$ into $n$ equal sub-intervals over $[a, b]$.

 ## Average Value of a Function over $[a, b]$